aegiacometti/netconf-cloud-backup/README.md

 ## Setup
 - Customize the ``hosts`` file according to your needs. *(Sample file provided)*.
 Pay special attention to setup the ``platform=xxx`` value of each host.

-- Customize the credentials, mail, and Slack details in the files located at ``group_vars`` directory
+- Customize the credentials, mail, and Slack details in the files located at ``group_vars`` directory.

+According the groups you defined in the ``hosts`` file, create files with the exact name at the directory ``./group_vars``. *(Sample file provided)*.

+Inside those file specify your devices credentials.

 ## Usage